vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 ## **STEP 2:** Machine Learning - Data Exploration

-Predict the actual boat speed (green) based on wind speed (red) and wind angle (blue).
+Predict boat speed (green) based on wind speed (red) and wind angle (blue).

 In the past we've gone onto the water with our boat many times in different wind conditions, and we've measured wind speed, wind angle and the resulting boat speed.
 This has resulted in a data set with many measurements.
-Let's have a look at this data.
+We'll start the process by having a look at this data.

 1. Open Oracle Analytics Cloud.